YashwantOstwal/hxui_program/README.md

 ### 12. `draw_winner`

-This instruction selects a winner based on the highest number of votes among active candidates that meet the minimum vote requirement.
+This instruction selects a winner based on the highest number of votes among active candidate components that meet the minimum vote requirement defined in the HxUI Config `min_votes_to_be_winner.

-It can be invoked by users if not executed by the admin, but only after the `drop_timestamp` defined in the HxUI DropTime account has passed.
+It can be invoked by users if the admin, but only after the `drop_timestamp` defined in the HxUI DropTime account has passed.

 Once a candidate is selected as the winner, the corresponding component is expected to be dropped by the admin.